-d) similarly, social indicators are included in the analysis of the ESG profile of companies and impact their scorecard.
+Principal adverse impacts are the most significant negative impacts of investment decisions on d) similarly, social indicators are included in the analysis of the ESG profile of companies and impact their scorecard.

-DPAM's approach and processes are further described in its Sustainable and Responsible Investments Policy and in the TCFD report available via the links https://res.cloudinary.com/degroof-petercam-asset-management/image/upload/v1614006836/DPAM_policy_Sustainable_and_Responsible_Investment.pdf and DPAM_report_TCFD.pdf (cloudinary.com).
+DPAM's approach and processes are further described in its Sustainable and Responsible Investments Policy and in the TCFD report available via the links management/image/upload/v1614006836/DPAM_policy_Sustainable_and_Responsible_Investment.pdf and DPAM_report_TCFD.pdf (cloudinary.com).